How Texas Men Can Make Co-Parenting Work.

 - Parenting styles

-When a family is reorganized because of separation or divorce, the parenting responsibilities also need to be reorganized.
-Remind yourself about why it’s important to develop a new partnership as parents for your child/ren:
+When a family reorganizes because of separation or divorce, the parenting responsibilities must also be reorganized.
+Keep telling yourself why it’s important to develop a new partnership as parents for your child/ren.
+It is important because:

 - Children benefit from having a positive and supportive relationship with both parents.

 - Cooperative parenting reduces the levels of stress that echo throughout the entire family.

 - The absence of communication between parents or the presence of conflicting communication hurts a child they are caught in the middle.

 One of the most difficult issues for parents who share responsibilities for children is visitation.
 The following guidelines are meant to give you several ideas to work on to make visitation work for everyone.
 While each family must find what works best for them, they must make sure to avoid putting too much pressure on the children.

 The guidelines that follow are examples of constructive parenting goals that promote the well-being of the children by helping them grow into healthy, happy, whole people.